alineniggeler/App-Inventor-MQTT-Extension/README.md

 MQTT Extension for App Inventor with Tutorial

 This repository includes the source code for the MQTT extension I developed.
 Also you can find the example code for a setup with Tinkerforge sensors.
 Feel free to modify the source code for yourself and to report any issues.
+To get the extension, please contact me.

 ## Introduction
 App Inventor gives you the possibilty to include extensions for features that are currently missing.
 In this case I implemented a MQTT extension with the newest Java client library from Eclipse Paho.